 1. Monthly Recurring Revenue (MRR)

-Definition: Predictable revenue from subscriptions each month
+Definition: Predictable revenue from subscriptions each month—the lifeblood of SaaS.

 Formula: